- MySagePay Login

 Strong Customer Authentication has been introduced to help combat fraud by improving customer security while reducing the liability held against businesses for unauthorised transactions.

-Today, payments are typically authenticated using 3DSv1 (sometimes known as Verified by Visa, or Mastercard SecureCode or Amex SafeKey) where your customer is asked to confirm their password.
-Under 3DSv1, the customer will always face an authentication challenge.
+Today, payments are typically authenticated using 3DSv1 (sometimes known as Verified by Visa, Mastercard SecureCode, Amex SafeKey, Diners ProtectBuy, and JCB J-Secure) where the customer is asked to provide additional authentication data such as a password or an SMS verification code.

-From 1 Feb 2020, UK card issuers and/or acquirers will begin to gradually step up payments, requesting for 3D Secure to be performed with two-factor authentication (2FA).
-When 3DSv2 is used around 90% to 95% of authentication requests will result in a frictionless authentication, where the customer doesn’t even realise that authentication has taken place.
+From March 2020, UK card issuers and/or acquirers will begin to gradually step up payments, requesting for 3D Secure to be performed with two-factor authentication (2FA).
+When 3DSv2 is used, around 90% to 95% of authentication requests will result in a frictionless authentication, where the customer doesn’t even realise that authentication has taken place.

 During a 3D Secure authentication, how the authentication is performed is up to the card issuer.
 It’s possible to achieve SCA with 3DSv1, however 3DSv2 makes this much easier.
 Opayo’s upgrade to 3DSv2 introduces a better user experience: